 Any materials that are allowed or denied are done so at the sole discretion of the Sheriff’s Office Jail Administration.

-Commissary for inmates is provided by ABL Management Inc., in conjunction with Telmate.
+Commissary for inmates is provided by CBM Managed Services in conjunction with Telmate.
 All sales are final and there is no refund for commissary purchases.

 Inmates who are released prior to receiving their orders will receive the credited amount back to their account in the form of a prepaid card that can be picked up at the detention center visitation area.
 Any commissary orders that are not picked up will be donated to charity.

 Commissary day is SATURDAY.
-Orders are scanned Friday morning.
-Money MUST be on account prior to Friday morning at 8:00 a.m.
+Orders are scanned Thursday morning.
+Money MUST be on account prior to Wednesday at 5:00 p.m.

 Currently inmates are allowed to spend $45.00 weekly.
 They may purchase snacks, candy, personal hygiene items*, writing materials, cards and games.
 If an inmate is indigent (less than $2.50 on their account) they may request a free indigent writing pack which contains two stamped envelopes, a flex pen and four sheets of paper.

 CANYON COUNTY NO LONGER ACCEPTS MONEY FOR INMATES VIA MONEY ORDERS OR CASH.
 WE DO HAVE A KIOSK CASHIER IN OUR LOBBY THAT ACCEPTS CASH AND CREDIT/DEBIT CARDS.
 YOU CAN ALSO SEND MONEY ONLINE OR BY PHONE AT 1-866-516-0115.

-You may also use the Cobra Cashier located in the Visitation Lobby.
+You may also use the Telmate Kiosk located in the Visitation Lobby.
 This will accept Debit/ Credit cards and cash.
 It will not accept coins.